Happy, quiet, demanding, affectionate … puppies are like people; they all have personalities and temperaments!

-Some puppies are drama queens and cry and scream at the slightest touch while others are very stoic.
-To determine how sensitive a puppy is you will need to take the puppy’s webbing of one front foot and press it lightly between your finger and thumb.
+Some puppies are drama queens and cry and scream at the slightest touch, while others are very stoic.
+To determine how sensitive a puppy is, you will need to take the puppy’s webbing of one front foot and press it lightly between your finger and thumb.
 Then more firmly till you get a response, while you count slowly to 10.
 Stop as soon as the puppy pulls away or shows discomfort.

-Some puppies jump and run away when they hear an unexpected sound, others are curious to investigate where the sound came from.
+Some puppies jump and run away when they hear an unexpected sound.
+Others are curious to investigate where the sound came from.
 To determine what degree of sensitivity to sound the puppy has, place the pup in the center of an open area.
 You will need an assistant to make a loud noise a few feet from the puppy, such as a large metal spoon struck sharply on a metal pan twice, and observe how the puppy reacts.

 This is also a simple test for deafness.

 This dog is extremely dominant and has aggressive tendencies.
 It is quick to bite and is generally considered not good with children or the elderly.
-When combined with a 1 or 2 in touch sensitivity, will be a difficult dog to train.
+When combined with a 1 or 2 in touch sensitivity, it will be a difficult dog to train.
 Not a dog for the inexperienced handler; it takes a competent trainer to establish leadership.

 This dog is dominant and can be provoked to bite.
-Responds well to firm, consistent, fair handling in an adult household, and is likely to be a loyal pet once it respects its human leader.
+Responds well to firm, consistent, fair handling in an adult household and is likely to be a loyal pet once it respects its human leader.
 Often has bouncy, outgoing temperament: may be too active for elderly, and too dominant for small children.

-- a) When combined with 1’s (especially in restraint); the independent dog is likely to bite under stress.
+- a) When combined with 1’s (especially in restraint), the independent dog is likely to bite under stress.

-- b) When combined with 5’s the independent dog is likely to hide from people, or freeze when approached by a stranger.
+- b) When combined with 5’s, the independent dog is likely to hide from people or freeze when approached by a stranger.

-No clear patterns (several 1’s, 2’s and 5’s):
+No clear patterns (several 1’s, 2’s, and 5’s):

 This dog may not be feeling well.
-Perhaps just ate or was recently wormed.
+Perhaps it just ate or was recently wormed.
 Wait two days and re-test.
 If the test still shows wide variations (lots of 1’s and 5’s), it is probably unpredictable and unlikely to be a good pet or obedience dog.

 3 in Social Attraction and Social Dominance:

-1 in Restraint and 1 in Touch Sensitivity:
+1 in restraint and 1 in Touch Sensitivity:

-The dominant aggressive dog, insensitive to touch, will be a handful to train and extremely difficult for anyone other than an exceptionally competent handler.
+The dominant, aggressive dog, insensitive to touch, will be a handful to train and extremely difficult for anyone other than an exceptionally competent handler.

-5 in Stability:
+5 in stability:

 This is likely to be a “spooky” dog which is never desirable.
-It requires a great deal of extra work to get a spooky dog adapted to new situations and they generally cannot be depended upon in a crisis.
+It requires a great deal of extra work to get a spooky dog adapted to new situations, and they generally cannot be depended upon in a crisis.

 5 in Touch and Sound Sensitivity:

-May also be very “spooky” and needs delicate handling to prevent the dog from becoming frightened.
+It may also be very “spooky” and needs delicate handling to prevent the dog from becoming frightened.